 Note: The admissions processes for each school are independent of each other.
 SUTD will be responsible for the entire period that students are in their course of study, while Duke-NUS will engage with students prior to their graduation from SUTD, and for subsequent admissions into the MD programme.

-Completed applications will be screened after the 2nd Common Acceptance deadline in mid-June and only selected applicants will be invited for interviews.
+- Completed applications will be screened after the 2nd Common Acceptance deadline in mid-June and only selected applicants will be invited for interviews.

 Students are expected to maintain a stipulated academic performance and fulfil conditions stated in the conditional offer for successful admission into the Doctor of Medicine (MD) programme upon their graduation.
 A general overview of the final acceptance criteria is illustrated below.